The Different Types Of Procurement Software

 - If the latter, is the solution you’ve chosen upgrade-friendly?

 - If your current solutions are on-premises or a mix of on-premises and in the cloud, is there potential for a move to a completely cloud-based solution?

 - Do you anticipate the need for additional functionality down the road?
 E.g., adding supply chain management tools?

 - Is there a solution you’re considering that would enable the process improvements provided by automation and AI to be implemented not just in procurement and accounting, but across your organization?

 - Does the solution you’ve chosen provide ongoing support and training to ensure smooth upgrades?

 It can be tempting to go whole-hog and hope the bells and whistles will have a setting that works for your company, but a little needs analysis goes a long way.
-It’s entirely possible that the best value for your procurement dollar lies in finding a provider who can customise their available options to build a complete procurement software solution that has everything you need, without the extras that can compromise efficiency or needlessly complicate your processes.
+It’s entirely possible that the best value for your procurement dollar lies in finding a provider who can customize their available options to build a complete procurement software solution that has everything you need, without the extras that can compromise efficiency or needlessly complicate your processes.

 Which eProcurement Solution is Right for Your Business?